giovannipbonin/ieee-program/README.md

 # Week 1

-## Session 1 - About Google - Motivation
+## Session 1 - About Silicon Valley, Google, and all that cool good stuff - Motivation

 ## Talk

-### Why use it?
+### The Purpose of This Guide - Everything I'd wish I was taught earlier on

 This program will help you understand computer systems, algorithm efficiency, data structure performance, low-level languages, and understand how it all works.
-These subjects are extremely important, and the Google hiring process places a huge importance on it.
+These subjects are extremely important, and the Google (as well as silicon valley companies in general) hiring process places a huge importance on it.
 There is no shortage of studying, the more you know about these subjects, the better.

-Before I started college I started learning computer science on my own, although I'd wish I had started even earlier given I started when I was 17.
+Before I started college I started learning computer science on my own, although I'd wish I had started even earlier given I was already 17.
+But due to some obstacles in my career choices I didn't dive in until that point, but when I did I committed as if I was born to do this.
+Before college, I had a gap year.
-However, during that gap year, when I found websites such as Coursera, MIT OpenCourseware, as well as a multitude of other content on the internet such as free textbooks and all that, I realized there is nothing short of motivation that can stop any of us in becoming one of the best at any field we want to excel in.
+During that period, when I found websites such as Coursera, MIT OpenCourseware, as well as a multitude of other content on the internet such as free textbooks and all that, I realized there is nothing short of motivation that can stop any of us in becoming one of the best at any field we want to excel in.

 When I started college, I had realized that I could actually learn better on my own than I could learn in class, so if that's the case to you, embrace it and pursue your passion